bitcoin/bitcoin/README.md

-Xbitcoin Core integration/staging tree
+Xbit Coin Core integration/staging tree
 =====================================

 https://Xbitcc.com/

-For an immediately usable, binary version of the Xbitcoin Core software, see https://Xbitcc.com/en/download/.
+For an immediately usable, binary version of the Xbit Coin Core software, see https://Xbitcc.com/en/download/.

-Further information about Xbitcoin Core is available in the [doc folder](/doc).
+Further information about Xbit Coin Core is available in the [doc folder](/doc).

-What is Xbitcoin?
+What is Xbit Coin?
 ----------------

-Xbitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Xbitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Xbitcoin Core is the name of open source software which enables the use of this currency.
+Xbit Coin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Xbit Coin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Xbit Coin Core is the name of open source software which enables the use of this currency.

-For more information read the original Xbitcoin whitepaper.
+For more information read the original Xbit Coin whitepaper.

 License
 -------

-Xbitcoin Core is released under the terms of the MIT license.
+Xbit Coin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but it is not guaranteed to be completely stable.
-[Tags](https://github.com/Xbitcoin/Xbitcoin/tags) are created regularly from release branches to indicate new official, stable release versions of Xbitcoin Core.
+[Tags](https://github.com/Xbit Coin/Xbit Coin/tags) are created regularly from release branches to indicate new official, stable release versions of Xbit Coin Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md)